iotshaman/shaman-factory/README.md

 factory [command] [...arguments]
 ```

 - **command:** The specific command you wish Shaman Factory to run.
-As of version 1.0.x the only available command is `create`.
+As of version 1.0.x the only available commands are `create` and `listen`.
 - **arguments:** Arguments specific to the command that you are running.

 #### Create Command